-From super-duper freakshakes and croissant-donut hybrids, to the latest waffle sensation and ice cream filled macaroons, London’s dessert scene is anything but boring.
+From super-duper freakshakes and croissant-donut hybrids, to bubblewaffles and ice cream filled macaroons, these are the best London desserts.

 I remember when going out for a mid-afternoon sweet treat was about choosing between a red velvet or a chocolate cupcake.
 These days it’s a whole other story.

 Desserts have been supersized, with enough calories to fuel a family for a month.
 Freakshakes have taken the milkshake scene to new heights, literally.
 They’re piled high with everything from ice cream and cookies to jelly babies and donuts!

 Beware… it seems no dessert is safe from cross-breeding.